dreamportdev/Osdev-Notes/01_Build_Process/04_Linker_Scripts.md

 Within the sections area of the linker script, sections are described using two address.
 They're defined as:

 - Load Memory Address: This is where the section is to be loaded.
 - Virtual Memory Address: This is where the code is expected to be when run.
 Any jumps or branches in our code, any variable references are linked using this address.

 Most of the time these are the same, however this is not always true.
 One use case of setting these to separate values would be creating a higher half kernel that uses the multiboot boot protocol.
 Since mb leaves us in protected mode with paging disabled, we can't load a higher half kernel, as no one would have enough physical memory to have physical addresses in the range high enough.

-So instead, we load the kernel at a lower physical memory address (by setting LMA), run a self-contained assembly stub that is linked in it's own section at a lower VMA.
+So instead, we load the kernel at a lower physical memory address (by setting LMA), run a self-contained assembly stub that is linked in its own section at a lower VMA.
 This stub sets up paging, and jumps to the higher half region of code once paging and long mode are setup.
 Now the code is at the address it expects to be in, and will run correctly, all done within the same kernel file.

 ### Adding Symbols

 If not familiar with the idea of a symbol, it's a lower level concept that simply represents *a thing* in a program.
 A symbol has an address, and some extra details to describe it.
 These details tell us if the symbol is a variable, the start of a function, maybe a label from assembly code, or even something else.
 It's important to note that when being used in code, a symbol **is** the address associated with it.

 A symbol can be seen as a pointer.

 Why is this useful though?
 Well we can add symbols to the linker script, and the linker will ensure any references to that symbol in our code point to the same place.
 That means we can now access info that is only known by the linker, such as where the code will be stored in memory, or how big the read-only data section in our kernel is.